FrankDeGroot/spwb/README.md

 # Single Page Website Builder
-Builder for Single Page Websites from Markdown source with custom HTML transformations.
+Builder for Single Page Websites on GitHub from Markdown source with custom HTML transformations.